Uncertainty in Optimization

 Knowledge

-• are able to explain and discuss key concepts in decision making under uncertainty
+• are able to explain and discuss key concepts in decision making under uncertainty, and understand why deterministic modeling does not deliver what it promises

-• are able to understand works published in major scientific journals and formulate relevant research questions where uncertainty in optimization is involved.
+• are able to verbally formulate relevant research questions where uncertainty in optimization is involved

 Skills

-• are able to formulate simple optimization models involving uncertainty
+• are able to algebraically formulate simple optimization models involving uncertainty

-• are able to use computational tools for implementing and solving a decision model involving uncertainty
+• are able to use computational tools for implementing and solving simple decision models involving uncertainty

 • Teaching